datacamp-content-public/DataWeek-101/chapter1.md

 `@instructions`
-Write a program that takes the list `my_numbers` and prints all the numbers lower than 10.
+Print all the numbers lower than 10 in the list `my_numbers`

 `@hint`